innns/innns.github.io/_experiences/2024-motion-compensation.md

 location: "Chengdu, China"
 ---

-This project aims to achieve motion compensation for surgical robots by developing an end-to-end visual model for controlling the robot's end-effector torque.
-A virtualized robot model is implemented in Unity to facilitate reinforcement learning for model training, which is subsequently transferred to the real robot using Sim2Real transfer techniques.
+This project aims to achieve a visual servoing motion compensation for surgical robots by controlling the robot's end-effector's current.
+A virtualized robot model is implemented in Unity to facilitate controller training, which is subsequently deployed in the real-world robot.

 I was responsible for:

-* Digital twin of surgical machinery built in **Unity ML Agent** based on **system identification**;
+* System identification for the robot;
-* Training the model in a virtual environment by **SAC-LSTM** / **PPO-LSTM**;
+* Training the motion compensation controller in a virtual environment;
-* Sim2Real deployment;
+* Deploying the controller in the real-world robot;